Long QT syndrome

 Management of patients with LQTS consists of treatment with beta-blockers, implantable cardioverter-defibrillator (ICD) implantation and left cardiac sympathetic denervation (LCSD).
 Prohibition of competitive exercise and avoidance of QT-prolonging drugs are important issues in life-style modification.

 CENTOGENE experts have designed the Long QT syndrome panel which includes the genes: AKAP9, ANK2, CACNA1C, CALM1, CALM2, CALM3, CAV3, KCNE1, KCNE2, KCNH2, KCNJ2, KCNJ5, KCNQ1, SCN4B, SCN5A, SNTA1, and TRDN (Table 1).
-CENTOGENE offers the Long QT syndrome panel, including full gene sequencing and deletion/duplication analysis of selected genes (KCNE2, SCN5A, CAV3, KCNQ1, KCNH2, KCNE1, KCNJ2).
-In addition, any of the genes in the Long QT syndrome panel can also be ordered individually, for full gene sequencing and deletion/duplication analysis.
+CENTOGENE offers the Long QT syndrome panel, including sequencing and deletion/duplication analysis of selected genes (KCNE2, SCN5A, CAV3, KCNQ1, KCNH2, KCNE1, KCNJ2).
+In addition, any of the genes in the Long QT syndrome panel can also be ordered individually, for sequencing and deletion/duplication analysis.

 The differential diagnosis of Long QT syndrome-related disorders – depending on the major symptoms in the initial case – includes the following diseases1: